helenebm98/EAM-AX7-TEST1703/05_Functional_Locations.md

    ![Figure 5-14](/Figures/05-14_InstallObject_On_FuncLocation_SelectObject_AX7-001.png)
 5. In the **Effective** field, select a date and time to indicate the start time of the object installation.
 From this date and time, costs regarding the object and related sub objects will be related to the functional location.
    ###### NOTE
-   The object specifications set up on the object have been added to the **Specifications** section. **Engine volume** and **Max Load** were added as requirements on the functional location, and because the object has requirements of the same type, the object requirements values have been added to the **Value** fields.
-This means that you can now validate the object values against the requirements set up on the functional location.
-The two requirements set up on the functional location are marked with a check mark.
-The third line regarding **Oil capacity** has been added as an object requirement.
-That line does not have a check mark because that is a requirement from the object, not a functional location requirement.
+   The object specifications set up on the object have been added to the **Specifications** section.
+Weight was added as a requirement on the functional location.
+If the object has requirements of the same type, the object requirements values will be added to the **Value** fields.
+This means that you can validate the object values against the requirements set up on the functional location.
+The requirement set up on the functional location is marked with a check mark.
+The second and third lines regarding **Length** and **Width** were added as object requirements.
+Those lines do not have a check mark because they are requirements from the object, not the functional location.
    ![Figure 5-15](/Figures/05-15_InstallObject_On_FuncLocation_SelectObject_AX7-01-01.png)
 6. Click **OK**.
    ###### NOTE